department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/usability/research-plan.md

 ### Additional questions to ask in the screener
-- What device will you use to join the research session? (must be a smartphone, NOT iPad/tablet, computer, or laptop)
+- What device will you use to join the research session? *(Must be a smartphone and NOT iPad/tablet, computer, or laptop)*
-- What is the first language that you learned to speak as a child? (if not English, record as "non-native English speaker")
+- What is the first language that you learned to speak as a child? *(If not English, record as "non-native English speaker")*
+- It is important to us that the services and applications we design meet the needs of all Veterans.
+We ask the following question to ensure that we conduct feedback sessions with representative populations.
+Do you identify as gay, lesbian, bisexual, or transgender?
+Yes, No, or Decline to Answer? *(Please include these responses in the Participant Roster and Schedule)*

 ## Timeline
 #### Desired Timeline: Oct 11-14, 2021